-Tall Oak Midstream II’s existing Midcon System spans six Oklahoma counties (Major, Dewey, Custer, Alfalfa, Woods and Blaine) and includes the following assets:
+Tall Oak Midstream II’s existing Midcon System spans eight Oklahoma counties (Major, Dewey, Custer, Alfalfa, Woods, Garfield, Woodward and Blaine) and includes the following assets:

-- More than 730 miles of low- and high-pressure gathering lines,
+- More than 650 miles of low- and high-pressure gas gathering lines,

-- 60 MMscf/d of processing capacity at the Carmen Cryogenic Plant, and
+- 60 MMscf/d of processing capacity and 10,000 bbls/d of condensate stabilization capacity at the Carmen Cryogenic Plant, and

 - The Eagle Chief Gas Processing Plant, which includes a 30 MMscf/d refrigeration plant.